 Leaks are not something most homeowners associate with their central air system, but they are a common problem.
 If you notice any water or refrigerant leaks, it's important to address them right away.
 Leaks can cause damage to your AC unit and can also be a safety hazard.Check the Indoor Fan

-If your AC's Indoor Fan is not working, the first thing you should do is check the circuit breaker.
+If your AC's indoor fan is not working, the first thing you should do is check the circuit breaker.
 If it hasn't been triggered, then check the air filter.A blocked air filter can cause the fan to stop working.
 If you find that the air filter is clogged, you may be able to clean or replace it yourself.

 Let Ice Melt from the Evaporator Coil